 The first good digital camera I had was a Sony Mavica, an unwieldy dinosaur that stored photos on 3.5″ floppy disks.
-One floppy held ten high-quality photos, and at the rate I take photos, I usually needed quite a few.
-On our weekend family hikes, I’d stuff stacks of them in a zip-lock baggie to mingle with the granola bars and water bottles and sunscreen in my day pack.
-Later at home, kids in bed, I’d download photos, disk by disk, onto the computer, ooh-ing and aah-ing over the good ones, double-check to see the photos were all safely tucked in on my C drive, then format each floppy to await the next hike.
-Hmm.
-Laborious, yes – but really just a tiny investment in time for the reward of revisiting moments like this:
+One floppy held ten high-quality photos, and at the rate I took photos, I usually needed quite a few.
+On our weekend family hikes I’d stuff stacks of them in zip-lock baggies, mingling with the granola bars and water bottles and sunscreen in my day pack.
+Later at home, kids in bed, I’d download photos, disk by disk, onto the computer, oohing and aahing over the good ones, double-checking to see the photos were all safely tucked in on my C drive, then formatting each floppy to await the next hike.
+Laborious, yes.
+But really just a tiny investment in time for the reward of revisiting moments like this:

 That Mavica also took video, a feature I didn’t use very often.
-I was still getting my still-shot feet wet, and a floppy held only 30 seconds or so – what I thought was negligible amount of time in our lives.
-I’m sorry now that I didn’t play with that feature more; I recently came across that handful of Mavica videos and realized that 30 seconds is just about perfect, a sweet, short, snippet of our everyday lives.
-I strung them together to make what I thought would be a cute little video but got a bit of a tear-jerker instead.
+I was still getting my still shot feet wet, and a floppy held only 30 seconds or so of video – what I thought was negligible amount of time in our lives.
+I’m sorry now that I didn’t play with that feature more; I recently came across that handful of Mavica videos and realized that 30 seconds was just about perfect, a sweet, short, snippet of our everyday lives.
+I strung them together to make what I thought would be a cute little video but got this tearjerker instead.
 It’s a mother’s prerogative, I believe, to take photographs and memories and create a takeaway moment, a few minutes that illustrates what I think almost every single day: it just doesn’t get any better than this.

 The snippets that follow are from the Santa Cruz Boardwalk, Big Sur, and just hanging around the house – everyday moments of playfulness and love that make this whole roller coaster ride worthwhile.
 The song is Jack Johnson’s “Do You Remember.”
 I hope you enjoy!